alexalra/Portfolio-Alejandro/README.md

 # Portfolio-Alejandro

-This repository provides several projects I completed using data analysis tools, it includes the following:
+This repository provides several projects I completed using data analysis tools.
+It includes the following:

  Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------